michel1991/ocp-java-11/modulars/README.md

 be referenced from an automatic module.

-### Which statement is true about the jdeps command?
-(Choose all that apply.)
-*  A. It can provide information about dependencies on the class level only.
-*  B. It can provide information about dependencies on the package level only.
-*  C. It can provide information about dependencies on the class or package level.
-*  D. It can run only against a named module.
-*  E. It can run against a regular JAR.

-The jdeps command provides information about the class or package level depending on the options passed, making option C correct.
-It is frequently used to determine what dependencies you will need when converting to modules.
-This makes it useful to run against a regular JAR, making option E correct.

 ### Which of the following are true?
 (Choose all that apply.)
 *  A. javac compiles a .class file into a .java file.
 *  B. javac compiles a .java file into a .bytecode file.